hashicorp/nomad/website/source/docs/jobspec/index.html.md

   is available.
 Examples include `docker`, `qemu`, `java`, and `exec`.

 * `user` - Set the user that will run the task.
 It defaults to the same user the Nomad client is being run as.
+This can only be set on Linux platforms.

 * `constraint` - This can be provided multiple times to define additional constraints.
 See the constraint reference for more details.